knative/serving-operator/README.md

 To build the operator,

-    operator-sdk build quay.io/$REPO/$NAME:$VERSION
+    operator-sdk build quay.io/$REPO/knative-serving-operator:$VERSION

-The image name should match what's in [deploy/operator.yaml](deploy/operator.yaml) and the `$VERSION` should match [version.go](version/version.go) and correspond to the contents of [deploy/resources](deploy/resources/).
+The image should match what's in [deploy/operator.yaml](deploy/operator.yaml) and the `$VERSION` should match [version.go](version/version.go) and correspond to the contents of [deploy/resources](deploy/resources/).

-There is a handy script that will build and push an image for the operator to [quay.io](https://quay.io/repository/openshift-knative/knative-serving-operator) and tag the source:
+There is a handy script that will build and push an image to [quay.io](https://quay.io/repository/openshift-knative/knative-serving-operator) and tag the source: